keshuai/protocdir/README.md

+### protocdir:

-The "protoc" command can only compile a single file or a single folder.
+- The "protoc" command can only compile a single file or a single folder.
-This "protocdir" allows you to compile multiple folders based on a JSON configuration.
+- This "protocdir" allows you to compile multiple folders based on a JSON configuration.

+### Config:

 client.json: